willlimtc/homepage/_posts/2021-03-04-cloud-native-app-1.markdown

             document = input;
         }

+### Identity management

+Like any software applications, cloud native applications need to have some knowledge of the user or service that is calling them.
+The user or service interacting with an application is known as a security principal, and the process of authenticating and authorizing these principals is known as identity management.
+Authentication is the process of determining the identity of a security principal.
+Authorization is the act of granting an authenticated principal permission to perform an action or access a resource.
+Sometimes authentication is shortened to `AuthN` and authorization is shortened to `AuthZ`.
+Cloud-native applications need to rely on open HTTP-based protocols to authenticate security principals since both clients and applications could be running anywhere in the world on any platform or device.

+[Microsoft Azure Active Directory (Azure AD)](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis) offers identity and access management as a service.
+Customers use it to configure and maintain who users are, what information to store about them, who can access that information, who can manage it, and what apps can access it.
+AAD can authenticate users for applications configured to use it, providing a single sign-on (SSO) experience.
+Due to the time limit for this workshop, we haven't implemented the Azure AD integration with the application, which will explained in greater details.

 ### Presentation layer

 The presentation layer is the user interface and communication layer of the application, where the end user interacts with the application.
 Its main purpose is to display information and collect information from the user.
 Since this application is designed as web application, the things needed to consider for implementing the application include the web develop framework and implementation details such as pagination.